MartaL0b0/BookingChatRoom/README.md

-# CS3BC2 - Team 3 - Chatbot Room Booking
+# EBII1819 -- Chatbot Room Booking -- Team 3

 We aimed to modernise the room booking process through the creation of a new system for society room bookings.
 We created a website where bookings can occur through two different channels: a Grid Booking or an interactive Chatbot.